Earth, Oceans, and Space REU Program

 Seagrasses are important ecosystems that help mitigate climate change, clean the water, and support local fisheries and biodiversity.
 Globally, these sensitive ecosystems are in decline, with numerous international efforts attempting to monitor their health and evaluate the effectiveness of conservation programs.
 As seagrasses photosynthesize and sway in currents, underwater sound and surface cameras can be used to monitor their health.
 Research within 3 centers: CARE (Center for Acoustics Research and Education), CCOM (Center for Coastal and Ocean Mapping), and SMSOE (School of Marine Science and Ocean Engineering) aims to understand the relationship between hydrodynamics and underwater acoustics in seagrass beds, enabling the design of better sensor-based seagrass health monitoring systems.
 To better study this complicated interaction, researchers are using a model seagrass bed seeded with bubbles in a 10-m-long flume in the laboratory.
 REU students will be involved with running the flume and collecting acoustic and hydrodynamic data.
 They will gain skills in the processing and interpretation of acoustic and hydrodynamic signals.

-Mentors: Dr. Gabriel R. Venegas and Dr. Tracy Mandel
+Mentors: Dr. Gabriel R. Venegas

 Estuaries – where rivers meet the ocean – are hotspots for biodiversity, as well as early indicators of water contamination issues and climate change impacts.
 Piscataqua Region Estuaries Partnership (PREP) researchers within SMSOE use a suite of in-situ water sensors along with surveys of seagrass coverage and indicator species (shellfish, green crabs, lobster, and oyster reefs) to help monitor estuary ecosystem health and develop best management practices for nutrient pollution.
 The PREP organization helps communities around UNH better manage their two estuaries of national significance: the Hampton-Seabrook Estuary and the Great Bay Estuary.
 Due to its community focus, PREP’s expertise and student training includes participatory process design and facilitation, and science communication.
 REU students will collect and analyze data from estuary in-situ sensors.
 Skill development includes not only data analysis, but also community outreach and science communication.

-Mentor: Dr. Kalle Matso
+Mentor: Dr. Kalle Matso and Dr. Bror Jonsson

-Mentor: Dr. Wil Wollheim
+Mentor: Dr. Tom Blanford

 Oil is an ancient fossil fuel that we use to heat our homes, generate electricity, and power large sectors of our economy.
 But when oil accidentally spills into the ocean, it can cause big problems.
 Research in the Kinner lab focuses on validation and calibration of various remote sensing technologies (RSTs) to determine oil slick thicknesses in a controlled laboratory setting.
 RSTs include overhead Unmanned Aerial System (UAS) based sensors, surface samplers, and underwater sensors.
 Student interns would validate and calibrate RTSs at an outdoor facility that includes totes, troughs, and pools which will contain slicks of known oil thickness and overflights will be conducted periodically throughout the day while environmental factors (light level, water and air temperature) are continuously monitored.
 The influence of environmental factors on the signals observed from the sensors will be investigated to identify potentially useful relationships applicable to oil spill responders.